Tux-Panik/gtohash/README.md

 # gtohash
-Provide useful details about a file or couple of files from current folder Query include hidden files.
+Provide useful details about a file or couple of files from current folder.
+Query include hidden files.

 1°/ Just add the following code to your .bashrc file: